 I am very sensitive to the dynamics of group dynamics.
 If there is an unhealthy pressure on the team, I can feel some of that pressure too.
 So, I constantly try to listen to the concerns of the people around me, they try to check in frequently and frequently.
 If they are, I think about how I can help them with their work, so the collective pressure of the team doesn’t increase.
 I’m happy if the team is happy.

-It works because for an interview with a management role, this answer shows that the candidate is concerned about the stress level of the team and how it works to provide solutions.
+It works because, for an interview with a management role, this answer shows that the candidate is concerned about the stress level of the team and how it works to provide solutions by answering how do you handle stress and pressure.

 Tips for providing the best answer